Brands today are rallying toward a more sustainable better-for-you F&B CPG industry

 There’s an exciting potential and transformation in the way cultured meat is processed and created for a more sustainable tomorrow.
 Consumers’ tastes and preferences are changing.

-A lot more healthy F&B companies are finding ways every day to not only introduce better healthy products but also find a more sustainable way of production and consumption.
+A lot more better-for-you F&B CPG companies are finding ways every day to not only introduce better healthy products but also find a more sustainable way of production and consumption.
 This poses a great opportunity for brands in the industry to consider sustainability and purpose as core drivers of their businesses.
 It’s not only focused on what they do as brands but on how they create impactful storytelling that can transform the lives of communities across the world.

-While there are great things to look forward to in the healthy F&B industry, there’s still a lot of work to be done by brands who want to take the lead in creating sustainable products for consumers.
+While there are great things to look forward to in the better-for-you F&B CPG industry, there’s still a lot of work to be done by brands who want to take the lead in creating sustainable products for consumers.
 Read about Why Being Healthy Is Not Enough for a deeper dive into how you can build a strong brand within the industry and set your products apart from the competition.